Ladme/scramblyzer/README.md

 MODULES
-composition      calculates lipid composition of a membrane rate             calculates percentage of scrambled lipids in time flipflops        calculates the number of flip-flop events
+composition      calculates lipid composition of a membrane positions        calculates position of each lipid head in time rate             calculates percentage of scrambled lipids in time flipflops        calculates the number of flip-flop events
 ```